Why charter a yacht from Paros?

 The payment for the boat could be done either by using the safe environment of our bank website, charging your credit card, or by wiring money directly to our bank account.

 If you cancel NOT due to covid, our general cancellation policy is described below.

 Up to 75 days before your departure 3% of the yacht fee in € + 18€ for bank fees will be retained.

 60 – 45 days before your departure 50% of the yacht fee in € will be retained

-- 10 days prior to your departure 100% of the yacht fee is retained.
+45 days before your departure 100% of the yacht fee is retained.

-On the other hand if we are not able to have the yacht ready for you on time, due to some unforeseen factors, for example, total loss of the boat, we are obliged to contact you explaining the situation and make an agreement, either to return the whole amount of the fee to you or to find another similar yacht to do the charter.
+On the other hand, if we are not able to have the yacht ready for you on time, due to some unforeseen factors, for example, total loss of the boat, or sudden skipper illness we are obliged to contact you to explain the situation and make an agreement, either to return the whole amount of the fee to you or to find another similar yacht to do the charter.
 Refunds either for the boat or the skipper fee for not sailing due equal or stronger to 7bfts wind(you will have to stay on a safe port), if you don’t show up on the check in day or you leave the boat during the trip are not applicable.